bspence205/bspence205/README.md

 ### Hi there 👋, my name is Brian
-#### I'm a Front End Developer 💻
+#### I'm a Front End Developer who loves creating experiences through React JS 💻
 <img src='/banner.png'>

-I'm from California, and I do content on Web Development.
+I'm from California, and I specialize in Web Development.
 I really enjoy the process of learning new languages and frameworks which has taken me from WordPress to my favorite ReactJS.
-I also enjoy the ui, ux, and design process in general.
-I often spend time on dribble or unsplash looking for motivation and inspiration.
+ReactJS and NextJS server ride rendering along side TailwindCSS is my favorite combination when coding.
+I also enjoy the ui, ux, and design process in general and I often spend time on dribble or unsplash looking for motivation and inspiration.
 I work well in teams or individually and have over year experience working remotely.

-Skills: HTML / CSS / JS / ReactJS / NodeJS
+Skills: HTML / CSS / JS / ReactJS / NextJS / NodeJS

-- 🔭 I’m currently working on A ReactJS project to clone the front end of Medium.com
+- 🔭 I’m currently working on A ReactJS project to clone the front end of Hulu.com
 - 📫 How to reach me:
 - ⚡ Fun fact: The highest grossing media franchise of all time is Pokemon at $110 billion.
 The MCU is currently at $38 billion.